fiksn/lightning-nix/README.md

 ## Intro

 My node is running [lnd](https://github.com/lightningnetwork/lnd) and [bitcoind](https://bitcoin.org/en/full-node) on a Raspberry Pi 4.
-More resources regarding operating a lightning node can be found [here](https://github.com/aljazceru/lightning-network-node-operator).
+More resources regarding operating a lightning node can be found on [Lightning Network Operator](https://github.com/aljazceru/lightning-network-node-operator).
-How to install NixOS on a Raspberry is documented [here](https://nix.dev/tutorials/installing-nixos-on-a-raspberry-pi).
+How to install NixOS on a Raspberry is documented on [nix.dev](https://nix.dev/tutorials/installing-nixos-on-a-raspberry-pi).

 You might want to check out [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin) too.
 It's a really great project.
 I have to admit I've "stolen" quite a bit of stuff from there, but since then the code diverged a bit.

-The difference is more philosophical in a sense that this is using [Nix Flakes](https://www.tweag.io/blog/2020-05-25-flakes/) to be sort of a library of resources that you can use instead of directly being an application.
-Which means you will have to write some Nix code.
+~~The difference is more philosophical in a sense that this is using [Nix Flakes](https://www.tweag.io/blog/2020-05-25-flakes/) to be sort of a library of resources that you can use instead of directly being an application.~~ (Which means you will have to write some Nix code.
-However there are some dummy [nixosConfigurations](https://github.com/fiksn/lightning-nix/blob/master/flake.nix#L39) in [flake.nix](./flake.nix) - examples how to configure your own machines.
+However there are some dummy [nixosConfigurations](https://github.com/fiksn/lightning-nix/blob/master/flake.nix#L39) in [flake.nix](./flake.nix) - examples how to configure your own machines)

+Update: just found out they have merged flake support.
+So there is no big difference anymore.
+Except that nix-bitcoin is more mature.
+This is sort of what I needed to hack together in order to run my own 2+ year old node, so a lot of modules are a bit different.
+But with flakes you don't need to think of it as competition, just select the parts that you need (or inspect the code to learn something new).
+Eventually the proper way is probably to really upstream all the useful stuff to [nixpkgs](https://github.com/NixOS/nixpkgs).
+I am really glad I don't have to tinker with [Btcpayserver](https://btcpayserver.org/) support on NixOS anymore for instance.

 Also I am a bit more biased towards [Lightning Labs](https://lightning.engineering) solutions (but this doesn't mean I am againt including c-lightning or something else - it's just that the current node is running lnd and I support that implementation).

 Sure the "not invented here syndrome" probably also plays a role here.
 But at least I've learned a lot about Nix and the lightning network.

 !Warning: this is more of DIY experiment with Nix!